-This hands on session introduces OpenMP, which can be used to write parallel programs on shared memory systems.

-The lab machines are dual processors, so we can do a small amount of parallelism directly and interactively.
+This lab introduces OpenMP, which can be used to write parallel programs on shared memory systems.
+The lab machines are dual-processors, with each processor having 4 cores.
+It turns out this means we can get all eight cores to cooperate on on parallel program, so we can do some OpenMP experiments directly on the lab machines.
 This will require copying certain files into your directory, using the editor to make some changes, invoking the correct compiler with the appropriate switches, running the executable program, and comparing the execution times for different numbers of parallel processors.